- Reader Case: Same Sex Couple Wants to Retire Early Overseas - February 19, 2024

 Use Airbnb for less expensive places, like Thailand or Mexico, because Airbnb nightly costs are cheap there anyways.
 Kind of like how you want to save your frequent flyer points for expensive long haul flights and pay with cash for cheap, domestic flights.

-If you want to travel for free using HomeExchange, first time users can use my referral link to get 1250 guest points just for signing up, completing, and publishing your home profile (simply leave the “sponsor code” field on the sign-up page blank.
+If you want to travel for free using HomeExchange, first time users can use my referral link to get 550 guest points just for signing up, completing, and verifying your home profile (simply leave the “sponsor code” field on the sign-up page blank.
 As long as you use my referral link above, you’ll get your sign up points).
-You could get an additional 250 Guest Points after you activate your membership and pay the yearly fee.
-This adds up to 1500 guest points, which is approximately 15 nights of free accommodation!
+You could get an additional 500 Guest Points after you activate your membership and pay the yearly fee.
+Then another 250 Guest Points for sending out the first 10 requests.
+This adds up to 1300 guest points, which is approximately 15 nights of free accommodation!
 The best thing is, you don’t have to pay for the membership until you successfully find a match and finalize it.
 After that, all subsequent exchanges are free for the rest of the year.
+If you automatically renew every year you’ll get an additional 250 Guest Points.
+For the latest rules on how to earn points by signing up, click here.

 (full disclosure: I may get a small commission if you sign up.
 As always, we never recommend products on this site that we don’t already use and love)